NickCody/funk-o-phone/README.md

 NOTE: Every terminal you open needs to have the virtual environment activated.
       You can do this by running `source .venv/bin/activate` in the terminal.
       The other steps (creating the virtual environment and installing the requirements) only need to be done once.

+      Also, touch designer's path has been appended with `.venv/lib/python3.11/site-packages`.
+Windows isn't supported yet, but I'll add support soon.

 ### Windows